ehlesp/smallab-k8s-pve-guide/G040 - Backups 04 ~ UrBackup 01 - Server setup.md

 ### Enabling SSL access to the UrBackup server

 UrBackup server does not come with SSL/TLS support so, to secure the connections to the web interface, you have to put a reverse proxy in front of it.
-I will show you how to do this with an nginx server, slightly adapting what is explained [in this guide](https://github.com/Dmitrius7/UrBackup_simple_make_web_via_ssl_https):
+This chapter shows you how to do this with an nginx server, slightly adapting what is explained [in this guide](https://github.com/Dmitrius7/UrBackup_simple_make_web_via_ssl_https):

 1. Open a remote terminal as `mgrsys` to your `bkpserver` VM, then install nginx with `apt`: